-© 2011 The Writing Center at GULC.
+© 2019 The Writing Center at GULC.
 All rights reserved.

-The bench memorandum is a document written by a law clerk for an appellate judge, which the judge uses in preparing for oral arguments.
-A trial judge may ask his clerk to write a bench memo in advance of a motions hearing; however, writing bench memos at the trial court level is less common.
-Some of the Georgetown Legal Research and Writing faculty require law fellows to write bench memos on the same topic on which their first-year students write their briefs.
+The bench memorandum is a document written by a law clerk for a judge, which the judge typically uses to prepare for oral arguments or motions hearings.
+Some judges also use the bench memo when drafting and revising opinions.
+Bench memos are typically associated with appellate judges, but trial court judges frequently utilize bench memos.
+Some of the Georgetown Legal Practice faculty require law fellows to write bench memos on the same topic on which their first-year students write their briefs.
 When first-year students have oral arguments on their briefs, the student judges will use the law fellows' bench memos to familiarize themselves with the parties' arguments.

 The bench memo itself does NOT decide the case; it is not a brief by counsel or a judicial opinion.
 Rather, the bench memo simply advises a judge by offering an objective review of both sides of the case.
-As opposed to a brief, which explores only one side's arguments (with brief discussion of counterarguments), the bench memo summarizes and develops both sides' arguments, recognizes the merits and drawbacks of those arguments, and recommends a course of action.1
+As opposed to a brief, which advocates for one side in the case, the bench memo summarizes and develops both sides' arguments, recognizes the merits and drawbacks of those arguments, and recommends a course of action.3

-When writing a bench memo, it is important to remember to focus on the best interests of justice.
-The bench memo must help judges get past the advocacy of the parties' briefs so that they can reach independent decisions.2
+When writing a bench memo, it is important to remember that it is the judge's job to neutrally apply the law to the facts.
+The bench memo must help judges get past the advocacy of the parties' briefs so that they can reach the decision that the law requires.4